jvalley19/vdc_gov/Environments/readme.md

 You must specify the "ModuleDefinitionName" (Yellow arrow in Picture 2) - This must match the module folder name exactly.

-The `Deployment` section will be where you reference the parameters for the *deploy.json* file in the modules section
+The [`Deployment`](../Modules/StorageAccounts/deploy.json) section will be where you reference the parameters for the *deploy.json* file in the modules section
 - (2nd Red arrow in Picture 2)

 The [`Policies`](../Modules/StorageAccounts/Policy) section is where you would set an Azure Policy for storage accounts.
 - (1st red arrow in Picture 2)

-If [RBAC](../Modules/StorageAccounts/RBAC) roles needed to be added you would add this section as well.
+If ['RBAC'](../Modules/StorageAccounts/RBAC) roles needed to be added you would add this section as well.

 ![](../images/storage_account_ex2.png)